Pakistan and weapons of mass destruction: Second strike capability

 According to a US congressional report, Pakistan has addressed issues of survivability in a possible nuclear conflict through second strike capability.
 Pakistan has been dealing with efforts to develop new weapons and at the same time, have a strategy for surviving a nuclear war.
 Pakistan has built hard and deeply buried storage and launch facilities to retain a second strike capability in a nuclear war.
 In January 2000, two years past after the atomic tests, US intelligence officials stated that previous intelligence estimates "overstated the capabilities of India's homegrown arsenal and understate those of Pakistan".
 The United States Central Command commander, General Anthony Zinni told the NBC that longtime assumptions, that "India had an edge in the South Asian strategic balance of power, were questionable at best.
-Don't assume that the Pakistan's nuclear capability is inferior to the Indians", General Zinni quoted to NBC.
+Don't assume that Pakistan's nuclear capability is inferior to the Indians", General Zinni quoted to NBC.

 It was confirmed that Pakistan has built Soviet-style road-mobile missiles, state-of-the-art air defences around strategic sites, and other concealment measures.
 In 1998, Pakistan had 'at least six secret locations' and since then it is believed Pakistan may have many more such secret sites.
 In 2008, the United States admitted that it did not know where all of Pakistan's nuclear sites are located.
 Pakistani defence officials have continued to rebuff and deflect American requests for more details about the location and security of the country's nuclear sites.